d-floe/quartzv4/content/_index.md

 I already pay for the d-floe.com domain for a mere pittance, so being able to handle everything for free with just a bit of extra on-boarding effort is well worth the long-lasting benefits.

 For comparison, Obsidian's proprietary syncing and publishing tools both cost 96 USD/year or 10 USD/month **each**.
-It certainly comes with the added convenience, but like most things in life, there's a strong tradeoff.
+It certainly comes with added convenience, but like most things in life, there's a trade-off for going cheap.

 ```mermaid
 flowchart TD